This command is available from the Authoring menu in the FAR main window.

 You can also enter the name of a .HTM file.
 FAR will create the HTML file, collect all search words found in the FAR file list, and add them to a hidden <DIV> section in the HTML file.
 For more info see Special Use.

-These option affect which search terms FAR will store in the searchdata.js file.
+These options affect which search terms FAR will store in the searchdata.js file.

-Ignore Words: Check this option to exclude words up to X character in length.
+Ignore Words x chars long and smaller: Check this option to exclude words up to X character in length.

 Ignore words containing only numbers: Check this option to exclude words containing only numbers.
 EG. 1234 911